 An SPR experiment is carried out in a buffer solution.
 The buffer solution is continuously circulating inside the instrument.
 According to the ligand/analyte interaction study, the composition of the running buffer is expected to improve specific binding.
 Salted buffers like PBS, HEPES or citrate are recommended.
 Buffer composition, concentration or pH must be adjusted according to the studied biomolecules.

-It is possible to detect small molecules down to about 150 Da (direct detection).
-However, the successful detection of a small molecule depends on the interaction model and on the experimental conditions (SPRi instrument and spotting system).
+It is possible to detect small molecules down to about 200 Da (direct detection).
+However, the successful detection of a small molecule depends on the interaction model and on the experimental conditions.

-Detection of 3 small molecules (kinetic curves and affinity determination).
-The experiments were carried out with a CMD Biochip, the SPRi-CFM and different SPRi systems 14,15.
+Detection of small molecules (kinetic curves and affinity determination).
+The experiments were carried out with a CMD Biochip and the SPRi-CFM.

 The sample solution is injected using a classical fluidic system (no micro-fluidics); it is thus possible to inject highly concentrated sample solutions such as serum, cell lysates and plasma.